Marginal note:Patentee may disclaim anything included in patent by mistake

 (a) made a specification too broad, claiming more than that of which the patentee or the person through whom the patentee claims was the inventor, or

 (b) in the specification, claimed that the patentee or the person through whom the patentee claims was the inventor of any material or substantial part of the invention patented of which the patentee was not the inventor, and to which the patentee had no lawful right,

-the patentee may, on payment of a prescribed fee, make a disclaimer of such parts as the patentee does not claim to hold by virtue of the patent or the assignment thereof.
+the patentee may, on payment of a prescribed fee, make a disclaimer of the parts that the patentee does not claim to hold by virtue of the patent or a transfer of the patent.

 Marginal note:Form and attestation of disclaimer

 (2) A disclaimer shall be filed in the prescribed form and manner.